What Do Life Scientist Do?

 Related Job Titles for this Occupation:

 - Public Health Microbiologist

 - Forensic Scientist

 Is There Going to be Demand for Life Scientists?

-There were about 8,900 jobs for Life Scientist in 2016 (in the United States).
+In 2016, there was an estimated number of 8,900 jobs in the United States for Life Scientist.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Life Scientist by 2026.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+There will be an estimated 800 positions for Life Scientist per year.